Haftamu-Hailu/CC_Final_Project2020/research/TUTORIAL.md

 ### Task 1.1 Locate the data
 Access website https://www.kaggle.com/
-Select the data set
-Understand the data, to explore suitability for analysis
+Select the data set https://www.kaggle.com/imdevskp/corona-virus-report Understand the data, to explore suitability for analysis

 ### Task 1.2 Load data into Tableau
-Click on the file icon
-Open and import
+create  new workbook
+In the popup titled connect to data select files and upload it.

 ### Task 1.3 Verifying that data was correctly loaded

 ### Task 1.4 Is the data suitable for analysis?
 Choose the type of analysis you want to do